JonEilers/Sea-Cucumber-Lab-Notebook/Aestivation Transcriptomic.md

 ### Purpose: Study the transcriptome of the annual aestivation cycle in sea cucumbers

 Rough Outline
-* take respiratory, intestine, and mesentry tissue sample
+* take muscle, respiratory, intestine, and mesentry tissue sample
 * sample at least 3 sea cukes from summer, spring, and winter
+* sample prep and send off to be sequenced mid summer? wait for data could be up to two months
 * look for differentially expressed genes
 * look for msmb genes